-Alternative source of income with the potential to preserve principal and lower volatility over a full market cycle.
+Alternative source for seeking higher income with the potential to preserve principal and lower volatility over a full market cycle.

 Inception Date: 2/1/2013

 Distribution Frequency: Annual